Embassy chapel

+An embassy chapel is a place of worship within a foreign diplomatic mission.
+Because embassies occupy premises considered under the principle of extraterritoriality to be exempt from the host country's laws, embassy chapels have historically been able to provide religious services to groups whose faith was prohibited or persecuted in the host country.

+During the early modern period, embassy chapels served as clandestine churches, drawing worshippers from the local population who shared the faith of the embassy's home nation.
+Catholic embassy chapels in Great Britain, for example, continued to hold services while Catholicism was banned under the Penal Laws, and a Prussian embassy chapel in Rome served Protestant worshippers while Protestantism remained unlawful there until 1871.

+As laws granting freedom of religion were adopted across Europe, many embassy chapels lost their function as protected places of worship.
+Some were converted into regular churches and parishes, such as the Dutch embassy chapel in Istanbul, which became The Union Church of Istanbul, while others were closed.

 History

 Early modern embassy staff, who commonly lived in the ambassadorial residence, were permitted to have in-house chapels and chaplains, especially where, in the wake of the Reformation, they lived in a country that banned their religious faith.
 These soon drew members of the same faith to join the worship services in the embassy.
 The Dutch Republic sponsored chapels in twelve of its embassies, which acted as churches for local Reformed Protestants.
 Leopold I, Holy Roman Emperor sponsored chapels wherever he could, "that Catholic services might be held to comfort the Catholics of the area, and to promote the further growth of this religion."
 By the late eighteenth century, a new legal principle had come into being, extraterritoriality, according to which "the ambassador and the precincts of the embassy stood as if on the soil of his homeland, subject only to its laws."
 As religious freedom advanced with time, many of the embassy chapels lost their function as safe havens and were converted into churches proper or dismissed.